YYUUGGOO/repitch/readme.md

 Scene with quality releases.
 ```
 # Known Issue
 There is a small gap at the beginning of the output file.
-This is due to how resampling wokrs and (for now) can't be changed.
+This is due to how resampling works and (for now) can't be changed.
 # Used Libraries
 [Darkmode.js](https://github.com/sandoche/Darkmode.js)